intminds/gps/README.md

 * Support of "processors" which can assign properties to track points (like distance, direction, speed), add and delete points from a track.
 Now implemented:
   * `DistanceProcessor` assigns a "distance" property to each track point (distance from the start point).
   * `ThinOutProcessor` removes points which are too close to each other (used to reduce a track size without significant information loss).
-  * `TriangleElevationFilterProcessor` smooths points' altitudes using a triangular window filter.
+  * `TriangularElevationFilterProcessor` smooths points' altitudes using a triangular window filter.
   * You can write more processors yourself.
 * 100% test coverage.